Example where InDesign Server is part of the workflow - shown in the red circles.

 - WebProof creates the stylesheet that convert the clients system code to WebFlow code.

 The fonts used in the production documents via InDesign Server need to be uploaded from Workstation to the Windows/InDesign Server.
+The WebFlow application controls the fonts and only activates the fonts used by InDesign Server jobs.

 1. ZIP one or more Mac/Win fonts and drop the ZIP file into the “InDesign Font HotFolder” located in the WebProof folder on the workshare.